Mastera21/DevMenu/README.md

 ## Development:
 -Developed on Windows 10.\
--Project is running on Wondows only (for now).
+-Project is running on Windows only (for now).

 ## Run project:
 If you want to develop the project open DevMenu folder in main directory and open DevMenu.sln.\